 Is Your Corporate Culture Good or Bad?

-Smart leaders assess culture to determine if their corporate culture is good or bad for the people and the strategy.
+Smart leaders assess their current workplace culture to determine if their corporate culture is good or bad for their people AND for their unique strategy.
 Why?
-Because they know culture accounts for 40% of the difference between high and low performing organizations in terms of revenue growth, profitability, customer loyalty, and employee engagement.
+Because they know organizational culture accounts for 40% of the difference between high and low performing organizations in terms of revenue growth, profitability, leadership effectiveness, customer loyalty, and employee engagement.

 Corporate Culture Defined